SaltMaker AirBreather

 Modularity & Rapid Deployment

-• Modular design enables simple shipping and rapid assembly at site.
+• Modular design enables simple shipping and rapid onsite assembly.

 • Plant modules can be added to expand capacity to suit your project needs.